In the Tudor kitchen we prepare and cook the type of food that would have been eaten by the occupants of Bayleaf farmstead in the 1540s.

 Food supply was dictated by the seasons and – until the religious changes brought about by the Reformation – men and women were required to abstain from certain foods during Lent and Advent and on Fridays and Saturdays.

 So, in our Bayleaf kitchen we only prepare food that would have been seasonally available and we do not serve eggs or meat on ‘fasting’ days.

 All our cooks, both Interpretation staff and volunteers, enjoy working in the kitchen and undertake many other domestic kitchen demonstrations such as cleaning, preserving, collecting firewood and managing the fire, brewing ale, picking herbs and vegetables as well as spit-roasting meat over the fire or baking bread in the wood-fired bread oven.

 Sometimes we are very modern for the 1540s and put hops in our brewing to make the increasingly fashionable drink called beer!

-We are able to serve food in our Tudor kitchen because we have a modern, fully-equipped kitchen next door, which complies with the Environmental Health standards and enables us to store, prepare and serve all foodstuffs under suitable conditions.
+We are able to demonstrate food in our Tudor kitchen because we have a modern, fully-equipped kitchen next door, which complies with the Environmental Health standards and enables us to store, prepare and demonstrate all foodstuffs under suitable conditions.